 A person wearing a suit can go up to a stranger and ask for a dollar….and get it within a couple of tries.
 But a person wearing raggedy clothing, that makes them look homeless, will get turned down by more people because of the way he looks.

 Your marketing materials are your clothing.

-If you know you need to improve your speaker marketing materials then you need to look at Brand Builder.
-There’s so much information in those audios that will improve your marketing materials it’s not even funny.
+If you know you need to improve your speaker marketing materials then you need to look at women over 60 looking for men There’s so much information in those audios that will improve your marketing materials it’s not even funny.

 The speakers who improve their marketing materials will always get booked more than the speakers with bad materials.